alexpetralia/mbta_django/README.md

 **5. Configure postgres and create your database**

 For this django web application to work, django requires certain postgres settings.
-They are as follows:
+They are:

 username: 'postgres'<br />
 password: 'password'<br />